Two Dimensional Electromagnetic Scattering form Dielectric Objects using Qubit Lattice Algorithm: Introduction

 Recently [17, 29] we studied the 1D QLA for Maxwell equations by considering the initial value problem of a \emph{pulse} propagating normal to a dielectric slab.
 This is a generalization of the classic boundary value problem of an incident \emph{plane wave} onto a discontinuous dielectric medium.
 From the boundary conditions at the interface, assuming reflected and transmitted plane waves, one obtains the classic Fresnel equations for the ratios of the electric field amplitudes,

 where the plane wave propagates from medium with refractive index $n_1 \rightarrow n_2$.
-In our 1D QLA initial value problem of an incident pulse onto a thin dielectric boundary layer we immediately realize there are significant differences from the boundary value plane wave problem: the pulse has finite width and at particular time intervals it will straddle the boundary layer region with parts of the pulse in medium $n_1$ and parts of it in medium $n_2$.
-In the QLA simulations there are no internal boundary conditions applied.
-Interestingly all the plane wave jump conditions are recovered by our 1D QLA simulations [17, 29] except for the ratio of the transmitted to incident electric field amplitudes.
-In particular we find,
+In our 1D QLA initial value problem of an incident pulse onto a thin dielectric boundary layer we immediately realize that there are significant differences from the boundary value plane wave problem: our pulse has finite width and at particular time intervals it will transiently straddle the boundary layer region with parts of the pulse in medium $n_1$ and in medium $n_2$.
+During these time intervals the pulse shape is very different from the initial pulse geometry.
+In the QLA simulations no internal boundary conditions are applied, and there are no assumptions on the existence or geometric form of the scattered and transmitted pulses.
+In the boundary value plane wave Fresnel formulation, transient effects are excluded.

+Interestingly, provided the dielectric boundary is sufficiently narrow, all the Fresnel plane wave jump conditions are recovered by our 1D QLA simulations [17, 29] except for the ratio of the transmitted to incident electric field amplitudes.
+In particular, from the data we deduced the scaling to more than three digits of accuracy

 The QLA simulations lead to an extra factor of $\sqrt{n_2/n_1}$ in the ratio of the transmitted to the incident electric fields.
-The simulations show the ubiquitousness of this factor, independent of the choices of $n_1$ and $n_2$, as well as various pulse shapes.
-Following the simulation results [29], we developed a theory for Gaussian pulses to prove the existence of this factor $\sqrt{n_2/n_1}$ [29].
+All our simulations show the ubiquitousness of this factor, independent of the choices of $n_1$ and $n_2$, as well as various pulse shapes.
+Following the simulation results [29], we developed a theory for Gaussian pulses to prove the existence of this factor $\sqrt{n_2/n_1}$.
+In the Appendix, we present new 1D QLA simulation results for an initial rectangular pulse where the Poynting flux can be accurately determined by simple geometry.
+Again, we find this ubiquitous extra factor of $\sqrt{n_2/n_1}$.
+Moreover it is shown that there is energy conservation during the complete time evolution of the pulse - even during those time instants when the pulse straddles the dielectric boundary layer.
+In the Appendix we also show that if we apply the same Fresnel assumptions of reflected and transmitted rectangular pulses, then we do not satisfy energy conservation.
+Consequently, it is clear that the Fresnel boundary solution is strictly valid for infinite plane waves.